Your overall health is directly related to the health of the planet

 Lately, the EPA has failed in its obligation to care for your health and the health of the environment.
 They are doing a very poor job and are even siding with the chemical industry most times.
 This is completely the opposite of what they should do, putting money ahead of human health.

 They gave the Agency the capacity to, and I quote;

 - Do research on important pollutants irrespective of the media in which they appear, and on the impact of these pollutants on the total environment.

 - Both by itself and together with other agencies, the EPA would monitor the condition of the environment—biological as well as physical.

-Recently, the EPA has changed a lot of things, from their views and the implementation of their own safety rules, to studying the real issues affecting the environment.
-They (the EPA) were given the mandate and the ability to study pollution independently from industry, and to report relevant findings that are grounded in fact-based research and not financially motivated dogma from company run labs.
+Recently, the EPA has changed a lot of things, from their views and the implementation of their own safety rules to studying the real issues affecting the environment.
+They (the EPA) were given the mandate and the ability to study pollution independently from industry, and to report relevant findings that are grounded in fact-based research and not financially motivated dogma from company-run labs.

 Recently they declared that glyphosate is safe as it does not pose a risk to human health.
 Completely going against the growing scientific evidence that links glyphosate to a rise in human cancer rates.
-Right now, 42.000 Americans are suing Monsanto-Bayer because their glyphosate products play a roll in developing cancer, but the EPA says pesticides are safe.
+Right now, 42.000 Americans are suing Monsanto-Bayer because their glyphosate products play a role in developing cancer, but the EPA says pesticides are safe.

 The EPA had planned to ban chlorpyrifos, which is a neurotoxic pesticide.
 The manufacturer had announced plans to stop sales in the U.S. because this chemical is so dangerous.
 It has been linked to the increase in brain damage in children.
 The EPA turned around and did not ban it.